-You can also use the Windows desktop shortcut or the Windows Start menu by selecting Start > Programs > Tektronix Applications > 80SJNB > 80SJNB.
+You can also use the Windows 80SJNB desktop shortcut or the Windows Start menu Start > Programs > Tektronix Applications > 80SJNB > 80SJNB to start the 80SJNB application.

 - 1. Wait for the 80SJNB application to finish loading. - 2.
-Display the acquisition dialog box by pressing - 3.
-Most of the configuration settings will most likely be filled at this time since it read the oscilloscope configuration.
-If not, you can click the AutoSync to Selected Waveform button to sync the Source, Data Pattern, and Pattern Sync settings to the oscilloscope.
+Click the Acquisition button () to open the acquisition dialog box. - 3.
+Most of the configuration settings are already filled in, as the 80SJNB application acquired the values from the oscilloscope configuration.
+If not, click the AutoSync to Selected Waveform button to sync the Source, Data Pattern, and Pattern Sync settings to the oscilloscope.